Live event

 Bill Merz, head of capital markets research for U.S. Bank Asset Management Group

 Other risks remain secondary but worth monitoring.
 Stress in parts of the private credit market could push borrowing costs higher if refinancing becomes more difficult.
-Separately, concerns that artificial intelligence adoption could lead to widespread job losses have not shown up in employment data so far, but investors continue to watch labor trends closely.
+Separately, concerns that AI adoption could lead to widespread job losses have not shown up in employment data so far, but investors continue to watch labor trends closely.

 How can investors navigate market uncertainty?